Kathy Strong

 Sandy is a Nationally-Certified Activity Directory with 33 years of experience under her belt, most of which has come at Nacogdoches Treatment Center.
 Sandy's experience begins in Lufkin where she first volunteered at a local nursing home.
 It didn't take her long to join the staff and soon, she was attending Angelina College and obtaining her certificate for activity director.
 Sandy grabbed every opportunity to train as a dementia specialist, work that paid off when she was asked to start an Alzheimer's unit at Sunrise Healthcare.
 Her next step was assembling a training manual for the local Alzheimer's Association chapter to teach local caregivers and facilities the best possible way to provide care to those with dementia.
 The work was rewarding, yet Sandy missed interacting with the people she so dearly loved.
 She returned to the nursing home, but God quickly made new plans for her.
 When an opportunity to run the activity program at Nacogdoches Treatment Center came knocking in 2000, Sandy jumped at the chance.

-Sandy's goal as the Center's Program Director is to make each day fun but more importantly, to allow the Center's clients to be who they are, right now.
+Sandy served as Center's Program Director until 2024 when she stepped down from that role.
+She maintains her involvement though, serving as Activities Assistant.
+Her goal is to make each day fun but more importantly, to allow the Center's clients to be who they are, right now.
 The smiles, laughs and conversations that come from each day have led to decades worth of memories.
 Some of the fondest ones come during the annual Christmas Bazaar.
 "Our annual fundraiser is like a family reunion.
 Families we have helped over the years come, and we talk about all the good memories we had together."

 An Army brat by birth, Sandy has lived in many places, including Germany as a child.
 The Pineywoods of East Texas, though, are where Sandy and her husband, Teddy, have called home since 1988.
 They share two children, Sharesa and Teddy II, as well as two pups: Maggie, a beautiful and cuddly yellow lab, and Rosco, a bouncy rescue.
 Sandy teaches Sunday school at Stallings Drive Church of Christ.
 She also sings all over the Nacogdoches-Lufkin area with two a cappella groups, the Heart of the Pines Barbershop Chorus and Brick Street Harmony Quartet.